NATO Standardization Office: Structure

-The NSA is an independent agency that receives general oversight and direction from a board of directors called the NATO Committee for Standardization (NCS) which are under the authority of the North Atlantic Council.
-The NSA, NCS and the NATO Standardization Staff Group (NSSG) are the components that comprise the NATO Standardization Organization (NSO).
-The NSA serves as the executive branch of the NSO.
-The NSSG is a small group of staff which aids the Director in coordinating activities within the agency.
-Furthermore, the NSA is divided into an administrative unit and five branches: Air, Army, Joint, Naval and Policy and Coordination.
+As an integrated part of NATO Headquarters, the NSO works under the governance of the Committee for Standardization (CS) and the Military Committee (MC) which are both under the authority of the North Atlantic Council.
+The NSO is divided into six branches: Air, Army, Naval and Joint, as well as the Policy and Coordination branch and the Standardization Support Branch.

-The Director of the NATO Standardization Agency (DNSA) is the head authority figure of the NSA.
-The DNSA serves as the primary advisor to the Military Committee and to the Secretary General of NATO.
-The Director is selected by the NCS after an endorsement from the Military Committee.
-The Secretary General then formally appoints the DNSA for (normally) a three-year term.
+The Director of the NATO Standardization Organization (DNSO) is the head authority figure of the NSO.
+The DNSO serves as the primary standardization advisor to the Military Committee and to the Secretary General of NATO.
+The Director is selected by the CS after an endorsement from the Military Committee.
+The Secretary General then formally appoints the DNSO for (normally) a three-year term.
 The Secretary General of NATO appointed former MAS director rear admiral Jan H. Eriksen as the first DNSA on October 1, 2001.
-The current Director of the NATO Standardization Office is Brigadier General Zoltan Gulyas.
+The current Director of the NATO Standardization Office is Major General Thierry Poulette.